alb-i986/bin/README.md

 It can handle git submodules: it will run itself for each one of them.

+Can also transparently handle git repos cloned with `git-svn`: instead of pulling it will run `git svn rebase`.

 It handles any "abnormal" termination like CTRL-C: in such cases it will restore the original state of your working directory by checking out the original branch, and by stash-popping back.